Research Institute Leadership & Organization

 In 2013, PAMFRI reorganized to break out of traditional research department silos to facilitate more collaboration among the various investigators on the PAMFRI faculty.
-The Institute adopted the concept of “clusters” — loose affiliations of researchers who share certain interests or study the same patient populations.
+The Institute adopted the concept of “clusters” — loose affiliations of researchers who share certain methodological approaches, interests, or study the same patient populations.

-Clusters are designed to reduce duplicate effort, foster cooperation and where appropriate, begin collaborations.
-One cluster member is charged with communicating with leadership, but traditional hierarchies of senior and junior faculty and investigators do not exist inside the clusters.
+Clusters are designed to reduce duplicate effort, foster cooperation, and where appropriate, begin collaborations.
+One cluster member is charged with communicating with the rest of the cluster, but traditional hierarchies of senior and junior faculty and investigators do not exist inside the clusters.

 Clusters also are fluid.
-They may be long standing or last just a year or two as needed.
+They may be long-standing or last just a year or two as needed.
 There is no limit on the number of clusters to which an investigator may belong.
-Investigators may belong to one cluster and while other investigators may belong to multiple clusters..
+Some investigators may belong to one cluster while other investigators may belong to many.